randlabs/myalgo-connect-test/doc-web/docs/getting-started/myalgo-connect-api.md

 ]
 ```

 If the user closes the popup, Promise will be rejected with an error message.
 These cases need to be handled by the application being developed.

-## signTransaction
+## signTransaction()

-Sends to My Algo Connect an Algorand transaction(s) to be signed by the user.
+Allows you to send Algorand transaction(s) to MyAlgo Connect to be signed by the user.
-Sent in transactions will be validated against our own set of validations and then for the Algo SDK, just in case some transaction fails, the whole set of transactions will be rejected.
+Transactions will be validated against our own set of validations and then for the AlgoSDK, just in case some transaction fails, the whole set of transactions will be rejected.

-Every transaction will be signed by the corresponding wallet  (My Algo Connect will use corresponding wallet’s address in case the transaction is rekeyed)

-### Fingerprint
+#### Fingerprint

 ```jsx
 export type Address = string;